tensorflow/tensorboard-plugin-example/bazel_tips.md

 ## Workspace Rules

-These are special kinds of build rules are intended for `WORKSPACE` files.
+These are special kinds of build rules intended for `WORKSPACE` files.
 They can be used to download third party code and generate a synthetic `BUILD` file for their contents.